Affiliate marketing is alive and kicking. In the U.S., companies will spend over $8.2 billion

 The trend is set to continue, so it's time for retailers and advertisers to get familiar with the playing field.
 If you want to tap into the immense potential of affiliate marketing, you must know what you're up against.

 If you want to prevent affiliate marketing fraud, you must get to know your enemy.
-Here are eight types of affiliate marketing scams you must keep an eye out for in 2022:
+Here are eight types of affiliate marketing scams you must keep an eye out for:

 1. Cookie Stuffing